lenses/lens-data-group-by/README.md

-# th-data-group-by
+# lens-data-groupby

-See the [component page](http://sepans.github.io/th-data-group-by) for more information.
+See the [component page](http://sepans.github.io/lens-data-groupby) for more information.